Udemy vs. Udacity: Which is Best for Your Online Course?

 Udemy vs. Udacity Review: How to Create Your Course

 Udemy and Udacity are very different.
-Anyone can create and publish a course on Udemy, whereas you must apply to become an instructor through Udacity.
+Anyone can create and publish a course on Udemy, while you must apply to become an instructor through Udacity.
 We’ll now walk you through the process of creating and applying, starting with how to create your first course on Udemy.

 To begin with, you need to create a new Udemy account.